UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager.md

 #### **As a developer I want to retrieve a certificate for a service behind the vpn, or simply wish to use the DNS validation**

-When a site is internal / behind the vpn, in order to handle the challengert you need to switch to using a DNS challenge.
+When a site is internal / behind the vpn, in order to handle the challenge you need to switch to using a DNS challenge.

 This is done by adding the following to your ingress resource: